-Pierre Cléroux, Vice President, Research and Chief Economist, BDC, returned once again to present the 2019 Economic Outlook to a sold out MCC audience in January.
-The economy, how it performs, where it is going, and how it factors into the growth of Manitoba are always key discussion points among business leaders and over the course of his thirty-minute presentation, Mr. Cléroux touched on the current ‘hot topics’ and their projected impact or non-impact on the economy.
+Pierre Cléroux, Vice President, Research and Chief Economist, BDC, returned to present the 2019 Economic Outlook to a sold-out MCC audience in January.
+The economy, how it performs, where it is going, and how it factors into the growth of Manitoba are always key discussion points among business leaders.
+Over the course of his 30-minute presentation, Mr. Cléroux touched on the current hot topics and their projected impact or non-impact on the economy.

 Cléroux is forecasting slightly slower growth in both Canada and the U.S. for 2019, after what had been strong economic performance in both countries last year.
 But there’s no major economic bomb in sight for at least two or three years.

-Yes, there are headwinds facing Canadian economies like the higher interest rate environment, falling commodity prices, cooler housing market and slower retail sales in 2018 is “the reason why the Canadian economy is slowing down, but it is still growing at (the normal rate), about 1.9 per cent,” he said.
+Yes, there are headwinds facing Canadian economies like the higher interest rate environment, falling commodity prices, cooler housing market, and slower retail sales in 2018.
+This is “the reason why the Canadian economy is slowing down, but it is still growing at (the normal rate), about 1.9 per cent,” he said.

-Despite labour shortages, technological change, trade tensions and rising interest rates, global economic growth and increasing exports, employment and investments will ensure that Canadian economic expansion remains solid in 2019.
-To view the completed BDC report, please click here.
+Despite labour shortages, technological change, trade tensions, and rising interest rates, global economic growth and increasing exports, employment, and investments will ensure that Canadian economic expansion remains solid in 2019.
+To view the complete BDC report, please click here.